dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

   |     0 |    528 |   0.5165 |  0.67284 |    0.28888 |
   +-------+--------+----------+----------+------------+

-Here the RMSDs are the root mean square deviation between observed and predicted spot positions for reflections used in refinement.
+The RMSDs are the root mean square deviation between observed and predicted spot positions for reflections used in refinement.
 For both this job and the previous one, the positional RMSDs are less than 1 pixel in both X (fast) and Y (slow) directions on the image.
 However, the RMSD in